The Power of a Mother’s Love and Parents’ Activism

 Elsewhere, parents desperate for the solution, still struggle with conflicting advice and limited options

 After Jean’s birth, Katarine searched for months for an alternative to surgery.
-She recalls researching obsessively on her cellphone, reading late into many nights, intuiting that there must be a better option.
+She recalls researching obsessively on her cellphone, reading late into many nights, sensing there must be a better option.

 She learned of the Ponseti Method through a parent resources page of Dr. Morcuende at the University of Iowa, a leading expert in clubfoot treatment who trained and worked with Dr. Ponseti.
 She messaged the practice, which connected her with Dr. Mario Sequeira Somoza, an experienced Ponseti practitioner and trainer, at a MiracleFeet-supported clinic in Managua.